pretix/pretix-docs/docs/tutorial/event.md

  - create an event in four steps
  - get an overview of the event's status on the dashboard
  - enable the collection of customer and attendee data
- - add texts to the ticket shop
+ - add images to the ticket shop
- - customize the design of the ticket shop
- - set up tax rules

 This includes all the necessary steps for creating an event and setting up the ticket shop so that we can add products to it in the next article of this tutorial.